 When they’re well and evenly developed, you can begin to hold yourself in an optimal position for whatever you’re doing.
 From here, you’ll be able to do more with less effort, avoid injury, and heal more easily.

-We all know a strong core is necessary for a healthy back and good posture.
-But the trick is, the supportive strength you need comes less from linear exercises like crunches, and more from multi-directional movement.
+Everybody knows a strong core is necessary for a healthy back and good posture.
+But the trick is, the supportive strength you need doesn’t come from linear exercises like crunches.
+It comes from from every-directional movement.

 4. Drop the tension.
 Release hips and hamstrings.

 Your legs and hips are a key part of the chain that sets up how you sit, stand, and move.
-When you hold too much tension here, it inhibits your ability to move naturally, and knocks you out of your best alignment.
+When you hold too much tension here, it inhibits your ability to move naturally.
+You wind up fighting against this tension just to move, and it’s a fight that knocks you out of your best alignment.